farshi/farshi.github.io/source/_posts/2015-04-15-an-installation-tips-octopress-over-githubpages.markdown

 'Note about fast-forwards' section of 'git push --help' for details.
 ```

-Tip 1:

-In the page of creating the repository  you should not select 'Initialize this repository with a README'.
+Tip 1: In the page of creating the repository  you should not select 'Initialize this repository with a README'.
 Unless when you hit rake deploy command you will get this error.

-Tip 2:

-after creating repository you should specify your repository to octopress by hitting this command 'rake setup... ' , when you asked to enter the URI for your repository , stick to the https URL instead of git@ URI.
+Tip 2: After creating repository you should specify your repository to octopress by hitting this command 'rake setup... ' , when you asked to enter the URI for your repository , stick to the https URL instead of git@ URI.

 I hope it helps you to have a smooth Octopress setup.